Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/gitops/_index.md

 ## Azure Arc Kubernetes GitOps Configuration for Calico

-- We will use a shell script [*calico_k8sconfig_gitops*](https://raw.githubusercontent.com/microsoft/azure_arc/main/azure_arc_k8s_jumpstart/multi_distributions/calico_gitops/calico_k8sconfig_gitops.sh) against the GKE/EKS connected cluster.
+- We will use a shell script [*calico_k8sconfiguration_gitops*](https://raw.githubusercontent.com/microsoft/azure_arc/main/azure_arc_k8s_jumpstart/multi_distributions/calico_gitops/calico_k8sconfiguration_gitops.sh) against the GKE/EKS connected cluster.
 You can use Cloud Shell in order to keep your local environment clean.

   [Google Cloud Shell](https://cloud.google.com/shell)
   [AWS Cloud Shell](https://aws.amazon.com/cloudshell/)

-- Edit the environment variables in the [*calico_k8sconfig_gitops*](https://raw.githubusercontent.com/microsoft/azure_arc/main/azure_arc_k8s_jumpstart/multi_distributions/calico_gitops/calico_k8sconfig_gitops.sh) shell script to match your parameters, upload it to the Cloud Shell environment and run it using the *`. ./calico_k8sconfig_gitops.sh`* command to create the GitOps configuration.
+- Edit the environment variables in the [*calico_k8sconfiguration_gitops*](https://raw.githubusercontent.com/microsoft/azure_arc/main/azure_arc_k8s_jumpstart/multi_distributions/calico_gitops/calico_k8sconfiguration_gitops.sh) shell script to match your parameters, upload it to the Cloud Shell environment and run it using the *`. ./calico_k8sconfiguration_gitops.sh`* command to create the GitOps configuration.

     > **Note:** The extra dot is due to the script having an *export* function and needs to have the vars exported in the same shell session as the rest of the commands.
     > **Note:** The default branch is `master`.
-Newer repositories have a root branch named main, in which case you need to set `--git-branch=main` in operator params.
+Newer repositories have a root branch named main, in which case you need to set `--git-branch=main` in operator parameters.

     ![Upload a file to Cloud Shell](./03.png)